ARBUCHELI/RESTAURANT-ONE-PAGE-PHP-APP/README.md

 2. Install and download XAMPP (Be sure to use port: 80 to run the Apache server).

+3. Start XAMPP apache server.

+4. Download and unzip the repository folder.

 The first two images shows the Home page.

 ![HOME](https://github.com/anferebu/Restaurant-One-Page-PHP-App/blob/master/Home.jpg)